Gemtrade Gems

 Gemtrade sells in-stock stones individually or in lots to jewelry artists, goldsmiths, investors, collectors and hobbyists.
 Both for companies and individuals.

-Our prices for the stones for sale are always below general wholesale prices, for pricing we mainly use the industry's most well-known and respected publication "The Gem Guide".
+Our prices for the stones for sale are always below the general wholesale prices, for pricing we mainly use the industry's most well-known and respected publication "The Gem Guide".

 Particularly fine/rare/good quality stones for the price.
 Because our Gemmologists source stones as close to their source as possible, bypassing many